CogentRedTester/mpv-scripts/README.md

 # My Lua scripts

+A collection of scripts I have written for mpv over the years.
+Small ones are kept in this repository, larger ones have their own.
+Please keep in mind that not all of these scripts are maintained, and some of these were experiments which didn't pan out.
+Nevertheless, feel free to submit issues if something breaks, and if you have any interesting script ideas feel free to make a suggestion in the discussions tab.

 ## after-playback

 Sends commands to nircmd (windows only) on playback finish.
 Commands include sleep, hibernate, shutdown, lock.
 Full list is in the file